ajmoeller/TempoPrivacyPolicy/index.md

 - No analytics or tracking is implemented

 ## App Permissions
-The app requires only the following permissions:
+The app requires the following permissions:
 - Wake Lock: To keep the screen on during brewing
+- Billing: For in-app purchases (remove ads feature)
+- Background Processing: To maintain timer functionality when the app is in the background
+- Internet: For displaying advertisements
-- Storage: To save your custom recipes locally on your device
+- Storage: To save your custom recipes locally on your device (implicit permission)

 ## Data Storage
 All data (including custom recipes and settings) is: